 Dates, times and fees vary.
 Reservations must be received at least two weeks in advance.

 - Log on to your account to verify that your household information is up-to-date, with a birth date filled out.

 - Have information about your child ready, including food allergies, medications, emergency contact information, health concerns, and any other conditions that may affect participation.

-Financial assistance from The Wonder Fund or The First Tee is available for qualified individuals.
+Financial assistance from The Wonder Fund is also available for qualified individuals.
 Three Rivers is committed to accommodating campers with disabilities.
 Please indicate any special needs when making reservations.

 Cancellation And Transfer Policy

 Cancellations or transfers made at least 30 days in advance are 80 percent refundable.
 Cancellations or transfers made less than 30 days prior to the start date are not refundable.
 Programs take place rain or shine.
 If a program is cancelled by park staff, you will be notified and a full refund or credit will be issued upon request.

 By: Stephen Scott

 Stephen Scott, volunteer Outdoor Afro leader, shares his experience in creating opportunities for Black communities to explore and connect to nature in Three Rivers and throughout the Twin Cities metro area.
 Learn more about Outdoor Afro and how you can support leadership in nature.

 Nicole Fernandez, cultural liaison at Three Rivers, finds joy in connecting others to the outdoors.
 Learn what draws Nicole to nature, and read about some of her favorite experiences connecting BIPOC (Black, Indigenous, and People of Color) community members to the parks.